 Local calling (within the same area code)

-All calls within Christmas Island are dialed as local calls.
+Dial all calls within Christmas Island as local calls.

 When calling within Christmas Island, only the eight digit local number (starting with 9164) is needed.
 There is no need to dial the trunk prefix and area code ‘8’ when calling within Christmas Island.